Image by Nattanan Kanchanaprat from Pixabay

 Figure 6 illustrates a framework for understanding the ROI (Return on Investment) of reducing technical debt, showing the impact on profit and costs across three progressive dimensions:

-Extra Operating Costs: Technical debt can increase operating costs due to inefficiencies (e.g., complexity or lack of automation may require more people and time to make changes), reducing profit by increasing costs.
+1. Extra Operating Costs: Technical debt can increase operating costs due to inefficiencies (e.g., complexity or lack of automation may require more people and time to make changes), reducing profit by raising expenses.

-Costs of Delays: This dimension represents the loss of profit related to feature delays or delays in bug fixing.
-These costs illustrate a further erosion of profit due to delays caused by technical debt, which impacts the ability to deliver new features or fix issues promptly.
+2. Costs of Delays: This dimension represents the loss of profit related to delays.
+Technical debt can impact the ability to deliver new features or fix issues promptly.

-Instability Costs: Tech debt can lead to less stable systems, with more frequent and longer downtimes and errors.
+3. Instability Costs: Tech debt is a risk that can lead to less stable systems, with more frequent and longer downtimes and errors.
 Instability and downtime further reduce profit.

 This framework shows the compounded effect of technical debt, where extra operating costs increase overall costs, and instability and downtime further reduce profit.